Start9Labs/documentation/site/source/service-guides/lightning/alby-lnd.rst

       :width: 50%
       :alt: alby-lnd-rest-entered

-   .. note:: If this does not work, please ensure that :ref:`Tor is running on your system<connecting-tor>` and that :ref:`Firefox is configured to use it.<configuring-ff>` If you can't get this to work it's OK to use the Companion App - but you will have a better experience with your Start9 server elsewhere if you take the time to get Tor running on your devices.
+   .. note:: If this does not work, please ensure that :ref:`Tor is running on your system<connecting-tor>` and that :ref:`Firefox is configured to use it.<tor-ff>` If you can't get this to work it's OK to use the Companion App - but you will have a better experience with your Start9 server elsewhere if you take the time to get Tor running on your devices.

 #.
 Once connection is completed you will see a success page that displays the balance of your LND node in Sats.